Log Parsing Workflows & CLI Toolchains: A Technical Blueprint for Crawl Optimization

 • Identify crawl traps, parameter bloat, and wasted budget on low-value or faceted pages.

-• Stream validated datasets to centralized analytics using ELK Stack Log Ingestion.
+• Stream validated datasets to centralized analytics using the ELK Stack log ingestion cluster.

 • Audit parsing accuracy against known traffic baselines and Google Search Console crawl stats.